vishvAsa/notes/content/arthaH/skills/team_work/collaboration.md

 ---
-title: Collaboration
+title: Peer Collaboration
 ---

 ## Benefits

 ### Gives Encouragement

-Doing research alone is possible; but it requires huge amount of focus and determination; especially when it comes to doing less pleasant tasks like experimentations and simulations.
+Doing projects (research or otherwise) alone is possible; but it requires huge amount of focus and determination; especially when it comes to doing less pleasant tasks like experimentations and simulations.

 From collaborations, even boring aspects of research become more pleasant.
 Enthusiasm for research increases.
 It is also more pleasurable.
 See benefits of pair programming in ’programming strategy’.

 ### Toughness of problems solved

 With different viewpoints, the probability of the problem being solved is higher.
 Also more interesting problems often discovered.

 It is also a source of new problems to attack.